hail-is/hail/dev-docs/tls.md

 immediately halt the connection.

 There are two other kinds: `json` and `curl`.
 The former is for Hail Python services.
-The later is for the admin-pod and image-fetcher.
+The later is for the admin-pod.

 ### Batch Confused Deputy